dell/csm-docs/content/docs/csidriver/installation/operator/unity.md

 ```

 **Note** :
-  1. Prior to CSI Driver for unity version 2.0.0, the log level was allowed to be updated dynamically through `logLevel` attribute in the secret object.
+  1. The log level is not allowed to be updated dynamically through `logLevel` attribute in the secret object.
   2. "Kubelet config dir path" is not yet configurable in case of Operator based driver installation.
   3. Also, snapshotter and resizer sidecars are not optional to choose, it comes default with Driver installation.

 ## Volume Health Monitoring
-This feature is introduced in CSI Driver for unity version 2.1.0.
+This feature is introduced in CSI Driver for Unity XT version 2.1.0.

 ### Operator based installation